chutzpah-os/chutzpah-os/README.md

 I thrive on working with data and constantly seek opportunities to enhance my cybersecurity and software engineering skills.
 As a community-focused developer, I actively contribute to the tech ecosystem as an organizer of GDG Aju, sharing knowledge and engaging in open-source projects.

-If you'd like to know more about it or talk to me, I recommend sending me a message at victorhanielbusiness@gmail.com or LinkedIn.
+If you'd like to know more about it or talk to me, I recommend sending a message to hrolemberg.tech.engineer@gmail.com or LinkedIn.

 Go ahead.
 Let's make this connection more useful.